10 Palm Trees That Grow in Virginia (with Pictures)

 Saw Palmetto Palm Tree (Serenoa repens) with silver leaves.
 Photo by Flickr.

-Saw Palmetto, scientific name Serenoa repens, is native to coastal areas of the Southeast including South Carolina.
-It’s one of the most popular palm trees that can be used as a screening plant, focal point or as a filler for planting bed.
+The Saw Palmetto, scientifically named Serenoa repens, is native to coastal areas of the Southeast, including South Carolina.
+It is a popular palm tree choice for use as a screening plant, focal point, or filler in planting beds.

-This dense weedy plant is drought tolerant, widely adaptable and cold tolerant.
-Great for landscapes in USDA Zones 8a (10 – 15 F) to 11 (above 40 F).
+This dense, adaptable plant is both drought-tolerant and cold-tolerant, making it suitable for landscapes in USDA Zones 8a (10 – 15°F) to 11 (above 40°F).

 6. European Fan Palm Tree (Chamaerops humilis)